 After briefly visting the Roman village of Almedinilla, the destination for the evening is just outside Montefrio - one of the most important villages in the region during the 15th century.
 The hotel is a beautiful building of Moorish style set on a hilltop overlooking the village.

 Day 7 – GranadaThe final day of the tour is just a shade under 50km and has some fairly long downhill sections, ensuring that you will arrive in good time to Granada.

 You will join a cycle route on the edge of Granada, which takes you into the heart of the city.
-The hotel, built around a traditional Andalucian courtyard, is perfectly situated close to the cathedral, and within comfortable walking distance of the Alhambra Palace and the Albayzin district.
+The hotel, built around a traditional Andalucian courtyard, is perfectly situated close to the cathedral, and within comfortable walking distance of the Alhambra Complex and the Albayzin district.